-2. Use Scarcity to Create Urgency and FOMO: Create a sense of urgency by tempting users to click the notifications related to certain actions.
+- Use Scarcity to Create Urgency and FOMO: Create a sense of urgency by tempting users to click the notifications related to certain actions.
 Clearly convey what the users should do next if they intend to get a discount from your website or download a report that you’ve published.
-An action-oriented message prompt users to take action.
-This gets more responses and conversions compared to a normal message.
+An action-oriented copy prompts users to take action.
+This gets more responses and conversions compared to a normal copy.

 Experiment with the timing of your opt-in message – it could be after 10 seconds of engaging with your website, or it could be immediately upon landing on your webpage.
 A/B test to see what works best for you.

 You may want the opt-in to disappear after a couple of seconds; but at the same time, you don’t want to lose out on potential subscribers?
 Do not worry; just add a chicklet to allow a user to subscribe, in case they did not do so on their first visit.
 You can also customize the text, location, and background color to merge with your branding.